 While cities, larger towns, and the developed coastlines benefit from an efficient public transport network, Portugal is best explored by private vehicle.
 This is especially so if heading inland, where rail and bus services in more isolated regions are infrequent or simply non-existent.

-Portugal offers many diverse destinations.
+Portugal offers many diverse destinations and experiences.
 There are warm and sunny resorts; noble and historic cities; traditional villages and ancient hamlets; spectacular mountains; vast, empty plains; and long, winding rivers.
 And there's always the ocean - Portugal is, after all, a seafaring nation.

 Highlights: Faro, Parque Natural da Ria Formosa, Tavira, Lagos, Sagres, Parque Natural do Sudoeste Alentejano e Costa Vicentina, Monchique, Silves